danicat/go-tdd/README.md

 I'm using the standard testing framework that's built in the Go language, so you just need to run `go test`.

+For a more complete output you may use `go test -v -cover`.

 ## The TODO file

 The [TODO.md](TODO.md) file represents the TODO list that evolves chapter by chapter.